CycloneDX/guides/SBOM/en/0x40-BOM_Coverage_Maturity_Quality.md

 - The methods which include the techniques used to determine component identity and the confidence of each technique
 - The tools used which performed the analysis

-Together, The BOM Maturity Model and native features of CycloneDX can be leveraged to form a high-quality, high-confidence assessment of SBOM quality.
+Together, the BOM Maturity Model and native features of CycloneDX can be leveraged to form a high-quality, high-confidence assessment of SBOM quality.

 <div style="page-break-after: always; visibility: hidden">